Graduate jobs in consumer goods and FMCG

 Video interviews for consumer goods graduate schemes

 Consumer goods employers often use a video interview at an early stage in their recruitment process, and our FMCG interview tips will help you prepare.
 You could be asked questions about your motivation and understanding of the business, or hypothetical questions designed to assess how you would behave in different situations.
-Use our video interview performance tips to hone your technique.

-- Management programmes, though you'll need to demonstrate that you are numerate
+- management programmes, though you'll need to demonstrate that you are numerate

-- Financial management programmes – applicants should be sufficiently comfortable with numbers to cope with an accountancy qualification
+- financial management programmes – applicants should be sufficiently comfortable with numbers to cope with an accountancy qualification

-- Marketing programmes – usually open to applicants from any degree background.
+- marketing programmes – usually open to applicants from any degree background.
 You’ll need to be both creative and analytical, with good commercial awareness and negotiating skills.